-Today, my mom told me a story about a coworker (and friend) who wanted her to lie to the boss.
+The other day, my mom told me a story about a coworker (and friend) who wanted her to lie to the boss.
 She refused.
 She just couldn’t lie like that.
 The friend lost her job, and my mom lost her friend.

 Every day, we have the choice to tell the truth or not.
 We can be honest with ourselves about who we are and the challenges we face, or we can lie about it.
 That’s a choice that’s up to you and me.

 Be honest about the problem